fibini/React-Redux-capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Credit goes to Nelson Sakwa for the design inspiration.